 12. To Get on the YouTube Trending List, You Must Post at a Specific Time

-“YouTube’s not that antiquated.
-It’s not looking at the video content once every 24 hours….
-The truth is that the trending list is revised every 15 minutes.
-So you could post your video at any point in the day, and if it’s being picked up by a large audience, it could start to trend,” Rob says.
+The platform isn't looking at the video content once every 24 hours; it's more like every 15 minutes.
+So, you could post your video at any point in the day, and if it’s being picked up by a large audience, it could start to trend.

 Let your audience be your north star, not the YouTube trending list.
 That way, you’ll post videos when your subscribers are online and ready to watch videos.